Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/570-scorecard.md

 ]
 ```

-A load test can be marked as FAILED based on a rule or group failure that has the `failsTest`attribute set to `true` (hard fail by rule/group) or a rating that is configured accordingly.
+A load test can be marked as FAILED based on a rule or group failure that has the `failsTest` property set to `true` (hard fail by rule/group) or a rating that is configured accordingly.
 If neither a rule/group nor a rating is configured to mark the load test as failed, it is seen as PASSED regardless of the final score.

 Note: A rule in state "ERROR" (due to one of its checks became erroneous, e.g. selector does not match any item or more than one item) **will not** mark the test as failed.